nihalpasham/rustdhipv2/README.md

 We can now design networks where devices talk to each other without having to navigate the complex landscape of network security.

-- For example: A private non-routable IP within network A can talk to another non-routable IP within network B by authenticating each other with non-spoofable cryptographic machine identities (i.e. public keys or HITs).
 - Note - Certifying public keys or otherwise creating trust relationships between hosts has explicitly been left out of the HIP architecture, it is expected that each system using HIP may want to address it differently.